 - Provide and maintain an inventory list of all Duncor equipment on the project, whether owned, leased or rented. - Ensure all equipment is inspected as per regulatory requirements and/or manufacturer's instructions. - Ensure workers and operators complete the pre-use inspection prior to operation and document the inspection of the corresponding form. - Ensure all equipment, whether owned, leased or rented that are identified with deficiencies are documented on the pre-use inspection sheet. - Ensure corrective and/or preventative actions are also documented on the corresponding pre-use inspection form. - Tag and put out of service all equipment that is damaged, defective, and/or overdue for service and ensure arrangements are made for replacement or repair. - Respond to the notification from the electronic records system.
-Ensure equipment is tagged out of service and sent for repair as appropriate. - Maintain a record of all maintenance conducted on equipment. - Ensure competent individual performs required inspections and maintenance, as required. - Ensure all manufacturers' manuals are available for all equipment greater than 10hp on a project.
+Ensure equipment is tagged out of service and sent for repair as appropriate. - Maintain a record of all maintenance conducted on equipment. - Ensure competent individual performs required inspections and maintenance, as required. - Ensure all manufacturers' manuals are available for all equipment greater than 10hp on a project. - Ensure all service providers are competent as per section 4.2 Procurement of Contractor Management.

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1